Page7.313Route Operations

 ---Always acknowledge and read back a handoff from one controller to another

----Leaving one altitude for another while always using the words climbing and descending
+---Leaving one altitude for another while always using the words climbing and

-Any VFR-on-top change in altitude
+---Any VFR-on-top change in altitude

 ---Leaving any assigned holding fix or point